 David Bennett | September 1, 2019 | Pest Control

 Robert Burns wrote a famous poem apologizing to a mouse for turning up its nest with a plow.
 The mouse well may have responded to the loss of its home by moving into a human house—and its owner may have tried various schemes to rid the house of the mouse.
 It’s a war we’ve been waging for millennia since the fortunes of rats and mice linked itself to humanity for survival.
-This edition looks at a plan to stop rats eating garden tomatoes, and just in time for back to school, we see how the demolition of a school started a major rat infestation in Maine, and finally, rats again appear on the scene assisting humans in reversing aging—who knows where that plan may lead—perhaps to the fountain of youth?
+This edition looks at a plan to stop rats eating garden tomatoes, and just in time for back to school, we see how the demolition of a school started a major rat infestation in Massachusetts, and finally, rats again appear on the scene assisting humans in reversing aging—who knows where that plan may lead—perhaps to the fountain of youth?
 As Burns says in his poem “To A Mouse,” “the best laid schemes o’ Mice an’ Men often go awry!” (or, if you’re a fan of Scots Gaelic, the line reads “The best laid schemes o’ Mice an’ Men Gang aft agley”!)

 Last week’s quiz question!
 What species of rat is heavily influenced in activity based on the amount of moonlight it is exposed to?

 Answer: Rattis villosissimus or Australian long haired rat